finkbeca/Notes/content/docs/blockchain/file_storage.md

     - Documents (store indexed JSON Docs)
     - Counters
     The database is given an address which can be broken down into 3 parts, the first part tells what protocol is in use, the second part is an IPFS multihash, and the third part is the name.
-    Each entry in a database is also signed by who created it. ''' const indentity = db.identity ''' .
+    Each entry in a database is also signed by who created it. ''' const identity = db.identity ''' .
 This identity can then be used within OrbitDb.
     You have access control to whom can write to a database.
 You can define a set of peers that can write to a database or allow anyone write access to a database.
 By default it is just the creator of the database
-    Public databases are also supported by adding a * to the write access arary
+    Public databases are also supported by adding a * to the write access array
     Adding to databases:
     - KeyValue: db.put()
     - Log: db.add()